 Only you know what is right for your business, so proceed cautiously (and pragmatically) when it comes to discounting.

-Raising Your Billable Rate
+4. Consider Raising Your Bill Rate

 Your rate analysis might reveal that an increase in rates is long overdue — so now what?

-Tread carefully with existing clients, and be prepared to explain and defend the value of your new rates or pricing formats for 2011.
+Tread carefully with existing clients, and be prepared to explain and defend the value of your new rates or pricing formats.
 If you’ve done your homework — not just on market rates, but on the value of this project for your clients — then you should be able to calmly and persuasively explain your new rates, and how you will still be able to provide outstanding return on their investment in you.

 If you get completely in a bind and your customer is threatening to not renew your contract at the new rates, then make the best decisions you can.
 Hopefully you’ve cultivated a pipeline of other opportunities and have tested whether the new higher rates are salable in the marketplace.
 If a client doesn’t recognize the value you bring to a project, then you may want to “adjust your portfolio of clients” and let them attempt to find the same quality of work in someone cheaper.
 If you love the client, and the work is pleasant, then you may also decide to “grandfather” a client into old pricing for a fixed term (say 6 months).
 Sometimes a lower paying gig can still be worth it if the relationship is fantastic.